 To me the secret with Sauvignon blanc is to grow the vines in a cool region with low crops per vine which ensures fruit intensity, ripeness, concentration of middle palate flavour and a natural fresh acid balance.
 It is this depth of flavour which distinguishes excellent Sauvignon blanc from the thin, weedy examples of Sauvignon blanc which are so common.

-One of our more assertively aromatic Sauvignons with the mineral foundation and savoury quality well associated wih our wines.
+One of our more assertively aromatic Sauvignons with the mineral foundation and savoury quality well associated with our wines.
+Of similar style and quality as our 05 but with a liitle more assertive aroma.

 ColourPale straw with a light green tinge.

 PalateThe fruit elements apparent on the nose carry through to the palate.
-Ripe fruit with a juicy supleness richness on the palate and a lingering finish.
-A mineral note adds a savoury edge.
+Ripe fruit with a juicy supple richness on the palate and a lingering, zingy, crisp finish.

 RegionLenswood, Adelaide Hills